elonhsiao/rules/N1_compilation.md

 ## 4. Create/Edit Customization Script (diy-script.sh)

-This is a crucial step for adding custom packages like Openclash, Dockerman, and their LuCI interfaces.
+This is a crucial step for adding custom packages like Nikki (for transparent proxy with Mihomo), Openclash, Dockerman, and their LuCI interfaces.
 The remake script executes this script during the build process to apply your customizations to the root filesystem.

 ```bash
 # Navigate to the openwrt-script directory